Maleficent: Mistress of Evil (soundtrack): Reception

 Zanelli's score received positive response from critics, who called it as a favorable comparison to Howard's score from the predecessor.
-Music critic Jonathan Broxton said: "Geoff Zanelli is essentially doing a James Newton Howard impression for most of the score, but you can't hold that against him, especially when Howard established such a strong musical identity for this world in the first film.
+Music critic Jonathan Broxton of Movie Music UK said: "Geoff Zanelli is essentially doing a James Newton Howard impression for most of the score, but you can't hold that against him, especially when Howard established such a strong musical identity for this world in the first film.
 Not only that, making the score convincing enough to follow the precedent while also giving it enough original musical content to be enjoyable in its own right is no mean feat, and Zanelli succeeds at it admirably.
 The Dark Fey material is excellent, as is the conceptual thinking behind it all as it relates to the relationship between the Dark Fey and Queen Ingrith's duplicity.
 Add to this some excellent and enjoyable action material, and plenty of emotional resonance, and you have a score which works on all levels."
 James Southall of Movie Wave wrote "Howard's music was genuinely phenomenal so it's nice to hear it again: classic fantasy scoring, with soaring themes, thunderous action music, magical choral might and twinkly, playful light-hearted moments.
 Zanelli does an impressive job reworking it and adds a few new colours (including a striking one provided by some sort of dulcimer).
 Some of the original material is also very strong – around the middle section of the score the composer starts doing more of his own thing."

 Anton Smit of Soundtrack World had stated: "Geoff Zanelli has proven with the fifth Pirates of the Caribbean movie that he is able to do just that, and he has done so again for this score.
 Not only are the existing themes integrated very well in this score, but Zanelli's new material is wonderful to listen to as well.
 I love scores with well thought out ideas and many thematic melodies, and this is an excellent example."
 Filmtracks.com wrote "Zanelli's work doesn't have the awe-inspiring highlights of Howard's original, but it is extremely smart, cohesive, and accomplished from start to end.
 All things considered, once Howard was not re-signed, this was the best result that concept and film music fans could have hoped for, a faithful adaptation and spell-binding evolution."